mlochbaum/BQN/implementation/primitive/search.md

 Set operations can be handled with a packed bit table, but reading a bit is slower so this should be done only if the space savings are really needed.
 With sparse lookups this seems to be very rare.

-A 1-byte lookup can be packed into vector registers for extra-fast searching.
-To look up a byte, select the appropriate byte from the table with the top 5 bits, and a mask from another table with the bottom 3.
-Put these together and pack into bits with compare-movemask.
+A 1-bit lookup can be packed into vector registers for extra-fast searching, as described in [small-range selection](select.md#small-range-selection).

 ## Hash tables